Your Responsibility for Internal Control

 Responsibility by Organizational Role

 Accordingly, a successful internal control program depends on the efforts of staff at every level.
 Competence and professional integrity are essential components of a sound internal control program.
-All staff should be aware of the College’s goals and the support they provide to ensure those goals are met.
-By knowing their responsibilities, all staff can help provide reasonable assurance that the College’s internal control systems are adequate and operating efficiently.
+All staff should be aware of the University’s goals and the support they provide to ensure those goals are met.
+By knowing their responsibilities, all staff can help provide reasonable assurance that the University’s internal control systems are adequate and operating efficiently.

 All staff are responsible for: